 Field Trip and Enrichment Guide developed by our friends at GRKids.
 This list contains over 30+ field trip ideas, along with fundraising tips and suggestions for a successful outing.
 This list is focused on ages 5-13.

 Michigan Field Trips with Kids list will get you thinking outside the box

 Career Readiness Consultants at the Kent ISD are able to help instructors with leads through brainstorming and networking.
 Contact us at email@example.com

 Modern technology allows you to connect your students to a wide variety of places and people through Virtual Field Trips.
 Since traditional field trips have been declining recently due to district budget cuts, chaperone challenges, testing priorities and COVID-19, virtual field trips are a welcome addition to any classroom that wants to engage their students in learning.
 No permission slips needed!

 Many amazing organizations have done the hard work of identifying places and people for your Virtual Field Trips.
-Here are two of our favorites:
+Here is one of our favorites: